Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 - **Weighted_Price:** The volume-weighted average price (VWAP) or the average price of the financial instrument during the specified time period, considering the trading volume.
 It provides a more comprehensive view of the average transaction price.

-## Data Analysis Chart Visuals in Python:
+## Bitcoin Historical Data EDA In Python:

 Trading Volume By Year             | Transactrion Value By Year
 :---------------------------------:|:--------------------------------:|